 ISIT 2 | Infant Regulatory Disorders of Mood, Sleep and Feeding

-This course will look at three key areas of self-regulation in infancy and toddlers – mood, sleep and feeding.
-Therapists will understand how typically developing babies self-regulate these areas and how to recognize infant regulatory disorders of mood, sleep and feeding.
-The course deals with assessment and management of these areas.
+This course delves into the three key areas of self-regulation in infancy and toddlers – mood, sleep and feeding.
+You will deepen your understanding how typically developing babies self-regulate these three areas.
+You will also learn how to identify infant regulatory disorders of mood, sleep and feeding.

 SESSION 1 | MODULE 1: Regulatory disorder of mood